Procedure: Work health and safety training

 Assessment of competency

-- The University ensure their trainers and the trainees are competent as per the requirements of the WHS Act.
+- The University ensures their trainers and the trainees are competent as per the requirements of the WHS Act.

-- The method of determining competency of a worker will depend on legal requirements and the risk level of the activity:
+- The method of determining competency or proficiency of a worker depends on legal requirements and their training Tier:

 WHS training competency records

-- All WHS training records shall be retained for reporting, accountability, competency evidence and auditing purposes to meet legislative and compliance requirements.
+- All WHS training records are retained by the University for reporting, accountability, competency evidence and auditing purposes in accordance with record management requirement as per WHSMS Handbook Chapter 3.2 to meet legislative and compliance requirements.

-- All mandatory WHS training records will be formally recorded on the worker’s personnel file in the Electronic Records Management System and in the Human Resources Management System.
-This information should be retrievable when requested by WEG, a Workplace Inspector or an internal or external auditor.
+- All mandatory WHS training records are formally recorded on the worker’s personnel file in the Electronic Records Management System and in the Human Resources Management System.
+This information is retrievable when requested by WEG, a Workplace Inspector or an internal or external auditor.

-- High Risk Licences shall be kept on the worker at time of operation, and presented to a Workplace Inspector if requested.
-A current copy of the qualifications shall also be on the worker’s personnel file (e.g. Forklift licence), prior to the operation of the high risk equipment.
+- High Risk Licences are kept on the worker at time of operation, and presented to a Workplace Inspector or internal/external auditor if requested.
+Supervisors and managers are responsible to ensure a current copy of the qualifications held by their workers are sighted and uploaded onto the worker’s personnel file in ERMS or HRMS (e.g. Forklift licence), prior to the operation of the high risk equipment.

-- General WHS refresher training which is not linked to licences or compliance requirements shall be undertaken every three years.
+- General WHS refresher training which is not linked to licences or compliance requirements are undertaken in accordance with WHSMS Handbook Chapter 3.3 requirements.

-- Refresher training which is required to maintain the currency of licences and compliances, such as First Aid training, Forklift licence and other licences or certifications, shall be undertaken prior to the expiry date or as per the licensing period requirements in the WHS legal and other requirements procedure.
+- Refresher training which is required to maintain the currency of licences and compliances, such as First Aid training, Forklift licence and other licences or certifications, are undertaken in accordance with the WHSMS Handbook Chapter 3.3 requirements prior to the expiry date .

 Monitor and review WHS training

-- The University WHS committee will review the University health and safety training program.
-The Chairperson is responsible for ensuring this review takes place.
-The safety training program, including the WHS Training requirements matrix, will be reviewed at a minimum of three yearly scheduled intervals or after any of the following:
+- The Director, Human Resources will ensure the University health and safety training program, including the WHS Training Matrix is reviewed annually or after any of the following:

 - significant changes to the University’s business operations;